douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ## The AI Economy

-The Artificial Intelligence Economy refers to the economic landscape that\'s increasingly shaped by advancements in artificial intelligence (AI).
+The Artificial Intelligence Economy refers to the economic landscape that's increasingly shaped by advancements in artificial intelligence (AI).
 This new economy has significant implications and opportunities, touching on various aspects like economic growth, job markets, business models, and investments.
-Let\'s discuss two main topics:
+Let's discuss two main topics:

 1. Economic Implications of AI: